echronos/echronos/components/preempt-null/docs.md

 ## Preemption

 The RTOS is non-preemptive, which means that any context switch (see [Task Switching]) is actively caused by code that the current task executes.
-In other words, once a task becomes the current task, it is in full control of the CPU which it can only relinquish by actively causing a task switch.
+In other words, once a task becomes the current task, it is in full control of the CPU, which it can only relinquish by actively causing a task switch.
 While [Interrupt Service Routines] interrupt the current task, they immediately resume the same task and do not lead to task switches.

 This also means that the system never performs a context switch asynchronously on its own or without an explicit action from the current task itself.